Push–pull train: Two locomotives

 Alternatively, a push–pull train, especially a long one, may have a locomotive on each end so that there is always one locomotive pushing and one locomotive pulling.
 In this case, caution must be used to make sure that the two locomotives do not put too much stress on the cars from uneven locomotives.
 It is usual to arrange matters so that the trailing locomotive supplies less power, i.e. that the locomotive at the front does more pulling than the locomotive at the rear does pushing.
 Having an independent locomotive, as opposed to a power car at each end, is also known in the railway world as a top and tail.
 When this configuration is used in the US, only one locomotive (usually the front locomotive) is allowed to provide head end power (HEP: electricity supply for heating, air conditioning and lighting) to the train.
 The two-locomotive formation is used by the InterCity 125; its Australian equivalent, the XPT; Brightline; Amtrak's Acela; SNCF's TGV; Taiwan Railways Administration's E1000 series; and New Jersey Transit's longest Northeast Corridor Line multilevel trains.

 This form of operation has not necessarily been a function of train length; sometimes it was the most convenient way to set up push–pull operation in pre-HEP days without converting coaches to cab control operation.
 A prime example of this was the Reading Company which converted its small fleet of streamstyled heavyweight medium-distance coaches for its non-electric commuter operation, with a pair of EMD FP7 diesels bracketing a single five-car train, to supplant the Reading's fleet of RDCs.
 This train normally operated a weekday peak-hour round trip between Reading Terminal, Philadelphia and Reading, Pennsylvania, from the late 1960s until 1981, with operation in the last five years by Conrail under contract to SEPTA.

 Locomotive in the middle

 A rare but possible configuration has a locomotive in the middle of the train with control cars at both ends, as was, for instance, used for a time on the Brussels–Amsterdam Benelux train when there were control cars but no three-voltage (3 kV DC, 1.5 kV DC, 25 kV 50 Hz) locomotives supporting the ERTMS train control system in use on the Belgian HSL 4 and the Dutch HSL-Zuid.
 The Class 28 TRAXX locomotives were later upgraded, and the service went back to "normal" push–pull operation.

+Historically, the Great Western Railway ran Autotrains with two driving coaches sandwiching a steam locomotive.